Simulation Mode: preview the AI, then trust it.

 Why we eat the cost

 The economics question is real.
 SaaS free-to-paid norms are 2–5 percent.
-Shadow Mode at scale only pays for itself if conversion is meaningfully higher than that.
+Simulation Mode at scale only pays for itself if conversion is meaningfully higher than that.

 We made that bet on three grounds.

-If conversion runs below one percent at scale, the levers we will reach for are tighter cadence and a verified-seller gate (must connect Amazon and show some minimum monthly spend), not killing "forever."
-The wedge is expensive to give up and cheap to keep.
+If conversion runs below one percent at scale, the levers we will reach for are tighter cadence and a verified-seller gate (must connect Amazon and show some minimum monthly spend) — not a shorter window and never a card on file.
+The window can be honoured cheaply; the no-card promise is the expensive one to give up.

-Public Shadow stays free, forever, trial-free, for everyone else.
-The cohort is not a contradiction of that promise; it is a different signed agreement for a different role.
+Public Simulation stays free and card-free.
+The program was never a contradiction of that promise; it was a different signed agreement for a different role.

 Two things are worth being explicit about.